Nutrition Considerations for Vegan and Vegetarian Dancers

 Ten to fifteen minutes of sunlight per day will synthesize the active form of Vitamin D in our skin.
 However, most of us lack the ability to get this much-needed sunshine, especially when dancing indoors during the gloomy winter months.
 When the sun’s rays are not out; try mushrooms with dinner or add a fortified breakfast cereal to your trail mix.

 This mineral is found in red blood cells, which carry oxygen from the lungs to the cells.
 Because of this, iron is most abundant in animal meats.
 Iron keeps our brain alert and body energized.
 Incorporating Iron in the diet is essential, especially for females who lose blood through monthly menstruation.

 Iron from food comes in two forms: heme and non-heme.
 Heme is found only in animal proteins whereas non-heme iron is found in plant foods like whole grains, nuts, seeds, legumes, and leafy greens.
 To sneak more iron into your plant-based menu, sauté vegetables, tofu, or other ingredients in a cast-iron skill.
 You can also add a source of vitamin C to your meals to increase your body’s absorption of non-heme iron.
 Squeeze lemon on dishes and add tomatoes to meals.
 Lastly, avoid drinking excessive amounts of tea and coffee with iron-rich meals as compounds found in these beverages can block iron absorption (1).

-Article written with the help from Kylie Mignone.
+Article was written with the help of Kylie Mignone.
 Expert reviewed by Rachel Fine.